Dental Crowns and Fixed Bridges – Rock Hill, SC

 By filling in the gaps in your mouth with your dental bridge, you’ll be able to eat, talk and smile like you normally would.
 The bridge also stops your other teeth from drifting out of position and helps properly distribute the forces of your bite.

-Any time you have broken or missing teeth, you should make an appointment at our practice in Rock Hill so that we can determine what kind of restoration is right for you.
+Any time you have broken or missing teeth, you should make an appointment at our dental office in Rock Hill so that we can determine what kind of restoration is right for you.
 Crowns protect damaged teeth while bridges fill in any empty space in your mouth, but we’ll need to perform a thorough examination and take your oral health into account before deciding the best course of treatment.